admin@huanduytech.com +86-755-89998295

 2. Grade A Cells and an Advanced BMS

-Copow uses high-quality Grade A lithium iron phosphate cells, which are essential to balancing performance and cost.
+Copow uses high-quality Grade A lithium-iron phosphate cells, which are essential for balancing performance and cost.

 • Precision protection: The built-in intelligent BMS prevents overcharging, over-discharging, overheating, and short circuits.